International Business Taxation

 A corporation can also form a controlled subsidiary located in the foreign country that is either incorporated in the US or in the foreign country.
 Controlled subsidiaries have both business and tax advantages.
 The controlled subsidiary is an independent business entity with the controlling corporation as the major, and often times, the only shareholder.

-Controlled subsidiaries are often formed because the foreign ownership of businesses is restricted in many countries, and where it is not, there is often a branch profits tax assessed on foreign corporations that have a branch within the country.
+Controlled subsidiaries are often formed because the foreign ownership of businesses is restricted in many countries, and where it is not, there is often a branch profits tax assessed on foreign corporations with a branch within the country.
 If a controlled foreign subsidiary is incorporated under US law, then it is taxed under general corporate rules.
 Any dividends paid by the subsidiary to the parent qualify for the 100% dividends-received deduction.
 The parent corporation files a consolidated tax return, including the income and deductions of the foreign subsidiary.
 Any tax due on subsidiary profits can be offset with the FTC.

 The main tax advantage of a controlled foreign subsidiary is that its income is not includable in the parent's consolidated tax return, and, thus, is not taxed by the US when the income is earned, but only when the income is repatriated to the US in the form of dividends.
 However, the foreign subsidiary does have to pay taxes to the country in which it is located and dividend payments to the US parent may also be subject to foreign tax.
 Hence, many corporations select low tax jurisdictions, like Ireland, with its 12.5% corporate tax rate, in which to locate a controlled foreign subsidiary.